ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 propagate as quickly as possible to the consumer for handling.

 Errors also behave like exceptions, in that they “skip” operators, terminating them along the way.
-In other words, most operators immediately stop doing work when an error is received, and then propagate the error onward.
-This even applies to time-shifted operators, like `delay()`—which, despite its name, will forward any errors immediately.
+In other words, most [operators][] immediately stop doing work when an error is received, and then propagate the error onward.
+This even applies to time-shifted operators, like [`delay`][delay]—which, despite its name, will forward any errors immediately.

 Consequently, errors should only be used to represent “abnormal” termination.
 If